 Fly.io uses WireGuard for private networking, providing encrypted communication between your machines globally.
 You can connect your local development environment to your Fly network securely.
 The flexibility is greater but requires more networking knowledge.

-Choose Fly.io When: You need stronger isolation, global edge deployment, or more infrastructure control.
+Choose Fly.io when you need stronger isolation, global edge deployment, or more infrastructure control.
 Fly's Firecracker VMs provide better security boundaries.
-Best for applications requiring low latency globally, multi-tenant SaaS, or workloads with strict isolation requirements.
+Best for apps requiring low latency globally, multi-tenant SaaS, or workloads with strict isolation requirements.

 Best Practices